Raising the ClaSS of Streaming Time Series Segmentation: Background and Definitions

 \section{Background and Definitions}

-This section formally introduces the concepts of time series streams, sliding windows, subsequences and the streaming time series segmentation (STSS) problem.
+This section formally introduces the concepts of time series streams, sliding windows, subsequences, the streaming time series segmentation (STSS) problem and self-supervision.
 We also briefly recapitulate the idea behind ClaSP~\cite{Ermshaus2022ClaSP} upon which ClaSS is based.

-\begin{definition} A TS \emph{stream} $S$ produces a new real-valued data point $t_{now} \in \mathbb{R}$ at evenly spaced time intervals, which enqueues in a continuous sequence $<\dots,t_{now-1},t_{now}>$ of values.
+\begin{definition} A TS \emph{stream} $S$ produces a new real-valued data point $t_{\tau} \in \mathbb{R}$ at evenly spaced time intervals, which enqueues in a continuous sequence $<\dots,t_{\tau-1},t_{\tau}>$ of values.
 The data points are also called observations or measurements. \end{definition}

 The main characteristic of a TS stream is its infinite length.
-However, in practise only a finite number of measurements can be stored and processed at any time (i.e., \textsc{now}).
+However, in practice, only a finite number of measurements can be stored and processed at any time (i.e., $t_{\tau}$).
 This necessitates efficient data mining techniques that can quickly analyse incoming data.
 We focus on univariate streams that are sampled at equidistant time stamps (e.g. 50 Hz), with the same temporal duration between consecutive measurements.
 It is worth emphasizing that any finitely long TS can be treated as a TS stream and analysed accordingly.

-\begin{definition} Given a TS stream $S$, a \emph{sliding window} $S_{-d}$ is a buffer of size $d$ that stores the latest $d$ data points produced by $S$.
-As a new data point appears in $S$, the corresponding $S_{-d}$ expels the oldest observation and appends the youngest one. \end{definition}
+\begin{definition} Given a TS stream $S$, a \emph{sliding window} $S_{\tau-d+1,\tau}$ is a buffer of size $d$ that stores the latest $d$ data points produced by $S$.
+As a new data point appears in $S$, the corresponding $S_{\tau-d+1,\tau}$ expels the oldest observation and appends the youngest one. \end{definition}

 The size of the window $d$ is a hyper-parameter that will be discussed in Subsection~\ref{sec:hyper-param}.
-This choice directly affects the amount of available information and thus the runtime and memory of the algorithms applied to $S_{-d}$.
+This choice directly affects the amount of information and thus the runtime and memory of the algorithms applied to $S_{\tau-d+1,\tau}$.
 For an example of a sliding window, see Figure~\ref{fig:stream_example}.
-Note, that we represent a window as a finite TS $T = S_{-d}$ of size $d$, from which we can access values at offsets $[1 \dots d]$.
+Note that we represent a window as a finite TS $T = S_{\tau-d+1,\tau}$ of size $d$, from which we can access values at offsets $[1 \dots d]$.

-\begin{definition} Given a sliding window $T = S_{-d}$, a \emph{subsequence} $T_{s,e}$ of $T$ with start offset $s$ and end offset $e$ consists of the contiguous values of $T$ from position $s$ to position $e$, i.e., $T_{s,e} = (t_{-d+s},\dots,t_{-d+e})$ with $1\leq s \leq e \leq d$.
+\begin{definition} Given a sliding window $T = S_{\tau-d+1,\tau}$, a \emph{subsequence} $T_{s,e}$ of $T$ with start offset $s$ and end offset $e$ consists of the contiguous values of $T$ from position $s$ to position $e$, i.e., $T_{s,e} = (t_{\tau-d+s},\dots,t_{\tau-d+e})$ with $1\leq s \leq e \leq d$.
 The length of $T_{s,e}$ is $|T_{s,e}| = e-s+1$. \end{definition}

 We refer to the length of subsequences as \emph{width}.
 Figure~\ref{fig:stream_example} illustrates subsequences in a sliding window.
 Periodic TS streams generally repeat a subsequence of values after a constant period of time, which we refer to as a temporal pattern (or period).
 However, periods can vary or drift, and local parts of TS may differ in terms of period length, shape or amplitude.